Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: Experimental Results

 \subsubsection{Exponential distribution}

 When $A(i,j)\sim \mathrm{Exponential}(\frac{1}{\Omega(i,j)})$ for $i\in[n_{r}], j\in[n_{c}]$, by Example \ref{Exponential}, $P$ should have positive entries. and $\rho$ can be set in $(0,+\infty)$.

 \textbf{Simulation 5 (a): changing $\rho$}.
-Let $n_{r}=200,n_{c}=300, n_{r,0}=50, n_{c,0}=100$, $P$ be $P_{1}$.
-Let $\rho$ range in $\{1,2,3,\ldots,100\}$.
-In the plot of the result (Figure \ref{S5} (a)), we see that increasing $\rho$ has no influence on DiSP's performance, and this phenomenon matches our findings in Example \ref{Exponential} because $\rho$ vanishes in the theoretical upper bounds of error rates when setting $\gamma$ as $\rho$ for Exponential distribution.
+Let $n_{r}=200,n_{c}=300, n_{r,0}=50, n_{c,0}=100, p=0.9$, $P=P_{1}$.
+Let $\rho$ range in $\{10,20,30,\ldots,100\}$.
+In the plot of the result (Figure \ref{S5} (a) and (b)), we see that increasing $\rho$ has no influence on DiSP's performance, and this phenomenon matches our findings in Example \ref{Exponential} because $\rho$ vanishes in the theoretical upper bounds of error rates when setting $\gamma$ as $\rho$ for Exponential distribution.
+In this experiment, the error rates of DiSP are smaller than that of the best-performing algorithm among the others.

+\textbf{Simulation 5 (b): changing $p$}.
+All parameters are set the same as Simulation 5 (a) except we let $\rho=10$ and $p$ range in $\{0.1, 0.2, \ldots, 1\}$.
+The results are shown in panels (c) and (d) of Figure \ref{S5}.
+The analysis is similar to Simulation 2 (b), and we omit it here.